zvi-code/z-valkey-search/README.md

 ## Development Environment

 For development purposes, it is recommended to use <b>VSCode</b>, which is already configured to run within a Docker container and is integrated with clang-tidy and clang-format.
-Follow these steps to set up the environment:
+Follow these steps to set up your environment:

 1. <b>Install VSCode Extensions:</b>
     - Install the `Dev Containers` extension by Microsoft in VSCode.